A master’s option is only available to currently enrolled Econ Ph.D. candidates, or Ph.D. candidates from other departments at Stanford.

 - Completing, at Stanford, at least 45 units of credit beyond those required for the bachelor’s degree, of which at least 40 units must be in the Department of Economics.
 Students must complete ECON 202 and at least three other 200-level courses.
 They must receive a grade of ‘B-’ or better in ECON 202.
 Undergraduate courses must be numbered 105 or higher.
 No seminar courses numbered 300 or above can be counted.

 - Demonstrating competence in empirical methodology by receiving a grade of ‘B-’ or better in both ECON 270 and 271, or by receiving a grade of ‘B-’ or above in each of ECON 102A, B, and C.

 - Submitting two term papers (or a thesis of sufficient quality).
 At least one of these papers must be deemed to represent graduate-level work.
 Normally, this means that it is written in connection with a 200-level course.
-A maximum of ten units of credit can be earned for a thesis toward the 45-unit degree requirement.
+A maximum of five units of credit can be earned for a thesis (Econ 400 or comparable MA thesis or dissertation course in another department) toward the 45-unit degree requirement.

 - A grade point average (GPA) of 3.0 must be maintained for all master’s level work.
 All courses must be taken for a letter grade.

 Any exceptions to the above requirements must be approved in advance by the Director of Graduate Study.